ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om2.md

 !!! warning
     In some cases, if the supplied restart file is not fully compatible with the model configuration, experiments using a custom restart file may require additional manual adjustments to run correctly.

+!!! warning
+    The restart flag used here will only be applied if there is no restart directory in archive, and so does not have to be removed for subsequent submissions.
+See [Payu docs](https://payu.readthedocs.io/en/stable/config.html#miscellaneous) for further details.
+    <br><br>

 ### Modify PBS resources